 The new steel float would be manufactured in China and transported by ship to Pier 1, Treasure Island, where it would remain for approximately six months while the exterior walls and interior framing of the fire boat station shell would be constructed on top of the float.
-The steel float and fire boat station shell would then be towed to Pier 221/2 where the fire boat station's exterior walls and interior facilities would be finished.
+The steel float and fire boat station shell would then be towed to Pier 22/2 where the fire boat station's exterior walls and interior facilities would be finished.
 Construction at Pier 221/2 includes demolition and replacement of the two existing finger piers with a new, approximately 173-foot-long by 96-footwide steel float which would be occupied by a two-level, approximately 16,000-square-foot fire boat station that would be accessed from the main pier by vehicular and pedestrian ramps.
 The new fire boat station would provide berthing space for three fireboats and an additional, smaller support craft, and would be secured by four 60-inch-diameter vertical steel pipe guide piles to allow its rise and fall with the tide.
 The 36-foot-tall facility to be built on top of the steel float would provide space on the first level to support emergency operations, including storage for equipment and supplies, a repair shop, a night watch room, decontamination/drying rooms, and mechanical equipment for operation of the facility.
 The second level would include dormitory space with 35 beds, communication, laundry and day rooms, a study, a dining area and kitchen with an outdoor patio at the east end of the building, and lockers, showers and bathrooms.
 The roof would contain additional mechanical equipment and an emergency generator.
 The proposed facility would operate 24 hours per day, seven days a week, and would be staffed by both day and nighttime shifts.
 The proposed fire boat facility would normally have a daily crew of 10 persons, with the capacity for up to 35 in the event of an emergency.
 In addition to the proposed fire boat station, a new public viewing area would also be provided just south of Fire Station 35.
 The proposed project would not involve any alterations to the Fire Station 35 building, which is designated as San Francisco Landmark #225 and is also a contributing resource to the Port of San Francisco Embarcadero National Register Historic District.

-The proposed memorandum-MOU between the Port and the Fire Department would formalize the Fire Department's existing and ongoing responsibility for the maintenance and repair of the historic Fire Station 35 and the new fire boat headquarters facility.
-To ensure that Fire Department operations in Fire Station 35 would meet applicable Port Building Code requirements, determine the current and future maintenance needs of the facility the Port and Fire Department would prepare a conditions assessment of the Firehouse 35-substructure and superstructure to determine the maintenance and repair needs of the facility.
-The conditions assessment would include identification of any deferred maintenance and repair and coderequired upgrades necessary to maintain Fire Station 35 in a state of good repair, as well as improvements necessary to allow the facility to meet applicable Port Building Code requirements Fire Department operations.
-The Port would also establish a schedule for making the necessary repairs and/or future inspections.
+The proposed MOU between the Port and the Fire Department would formalize the Fire Department's existing and ongoing responsibility for the maintenance and repair of the historic Fire Station 35 and the new fire boat headquarters facility.
+To ensure that Fire Department operations in Fire Station 35 would meet applicable Port Building Code requirements, the Port and Fire Department would prepare a conditions assessment of the substructure and superstructure to determine the maintenance and repair needs of the facility.
+The conditions assessment would include identification of any deferred maintenance and repair and code-required upgrades necessary to maintain Fire Station 35 in a state of good repair necessary to allow Fire Department operations.
 All proposed maintenance and repair scopes of work will be evaluated by the Port to achieve consistency with the Secretary of the Interior's Standards for the Treatment of Historic Properties as required by Port Commission Resolution 04-89.
 In addition, the Port will consult with Planning Department staff on any proposed maintenance and repair work, including determination of whether the proposed work is subject to Historic Preservation Commission authorization of a Certificate of Appropriateness in accordance with Article 10 of the Planning Code.